SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2.1.md

 - In some cases, the *Diagram* and *Properties* permission under *Modules \> Services \> Definitions* would be applied incorrectly.
 - Users who do not have read permission on functions will now be able to correctly save function nodes when configuring service definitions.

-#### Alarm Console - Context menu: Links to elements, services and views in “Open” submenu now have an element, service or view icon in front of them \[ID_31499\]
+#### Alarm Console - Context menu: Links to elements, services and views in 'Open' submenu now have an element, service or view icon in front of them \[ID_31499\]

 When you right-click an alarm in the Alarm Console, the *Open* submenu contains a link to the alarm card as well as links to all elements, services and views affected by the alarm.
 From now on, the links to the elements, services and views will each have an element, service or view icon in front of them.